Do you love your neighborhood grocery store, and buy everything you need there?

 Forgot to buy a gift?
 No problem.
 Grocery stores have set up convenient displays of all sorts of gift cards by the checkout lanes.

 Now, for many of these, you might only pay face value.
 So, you’re probably wondering why we’re saying that you’re overpaying.
-That’s because you can go to a warehouse club and get $100 worth of gift cards to many restaurants for only $80, for example.
+That’s because you can go to a warehouse club and get, for example, $100 worth of gift cards to many restaurants for only $80.
 Different chains offer different options, as you can see by looking at:

 What products do you find overpriced at the grocery store?
 Share with us in comments below or on our Facebook page.